Tutorial: Deploy apps using Deployment Configurations

-Next, choose the Mappings tab.
-By default, the Local path field contains the project root.
+Next, switch to the Mappings tab.
+By default, the Local path field contains the path to the project root.
 However, you can select any other directory within your project tree.
 Let's assume the default value.

 OK, apply changes, and the server is ready to use.

 To make sure your server is up and running, select Remote Host tool window appears on the right of the RubyMine window:in the main menu, and the

 Next, let's perform some actions, and see what happens.